 Shorter Work Hours Seen To Boost Employee’s Productivity

 Studies show that shorter work hours and reduced workweek helps improve employee productivity for organizations.
 Here’s how a shorter workweek impacted different companies across several industries.
+In this article:

 - Why a Shorter Workweek Makes Employees More Productive

 - Perpetual Guardian: A Case Study That Supports the Four-Day Workweek